perry-mitchell/perrymitchell.net/src/posts/2014-10-08-osx-mavericks-on-virtualbox-in-linux/index.md

 layout: post
 title: OSX Mavericks on Virtualbox in Linux
 excerpt: For a while now, I've been trying to get OSX running inside a VM on my Debian machine.
-I myself own ...
+I myself own a Macbook pro and a Mac Mini, but I still would li...
+slug: osx-mavericks-on-virtualbox-in-linux
+permalink: article/osx-mavericks-on-virtualbox-in-linux/index.html
 date: 2014-10-08
 updatedDate: 2014-10-08
 tags: